 The Pullman Police Department is a full-service, proactive and progressive law enforcement agency serving the City of Pullman.
 Services provided include crime prevention, criminal and traffic collision investigation, dispute mediation, traffic and parking enforcement, animal control, and code enforcement.
-Specialty assignments include detective, field training officer, regional drug task force detective, college hill officer, school resource officer, SWAT, and drone pilot.
+Specialty assignments and collateral duties include detective, field training officer, various instructor opportunities, college hill officer, school resource officer, SWAT, bicycle officer, and drone pilot.
 The Pullman Police Department embraces the Community Policing model of active community engagement and cooperation.
 The Police Department mission statement is “Policing Our Community with Compassion and Professionalism.”
 Staffing consists of 33 sworn officers and a support staff of 15 providing 24/7 patrol and records coverage.
-Patrol officers work a 9/80 schedule and detectives work a 4/10 schedule.
+Patrol officers and detectives work a 4/10 schedule.

 # of Staff: 48

-Pullman Police Department - Lateral Police Officer has 3 vacancies.
+Pullman Police Department - Lateral Police Officer has 1 vacancy.

 Oral boards are scheduled when the current eligibility list is exhausted or expires, whichever comes first.